CAC New Student Information

 Students who need to check in (or arrive late to the first period of the day) must buzz in at the atrium doors and check in with the office.

 Parents and guardians have two options to check out their student.
 Parents may call the front office from the parking lot or buzz at the atrium doors.
 Students must sign out in the office before meeting their parent/guardian outside.
 The front office must receive email or phone confirmation prior to the student leaving campus.
 If a student leaves campus without checking out through the office, they will be considered truant and will receive disciplinary action for skipping class.

 Student Parking and Parking Passes

-Student drivers may park in any spot designated with a number or in the lower parking lot for the first week of school.
-Students should not park in handicap or staff parking spots.
-Parking passes will be sold the second week of school for $5 during lunch.
+Student drivers may park in any parking spot in the upper lot that has been designated with a number or in the lower parking lot for the first week of school.
+After the second week of school, student vehicles must have a Parking Pass.
+Parking Passes will be sold the second week of school for $5.00.